 When dogs are rescued from hoarding situations, understandably, the trauma can often stay with them for some time, and it can take them a while to figure out not just how to be a dog, but a pet too.
 For the adopter of one of these lucky pups, it can be heartbreaking to see them struggle to navigate their new world at first, though it’s ultimately a rewarding experience — especially when you see that first tail wag!
 But until recently, rescuers and trainers barely grasped how best to help these dogs recover.

-Best Friends Animal Society contacted owners and foster owners of previously hoarded dogs and asked them to fill out questionnaires about their dogs’ behavior.
-A comparison of their responses to that of the “average” dog owner in Dr. Serpell’s database provided the first scientific insights into how these dogs behave.
+Best Friends Animal Society contacted parents and foster parents of previously hoarded dogs and asked them to fill out questionnaires about their dogs’ behavior.
+A comparison of their responses to that of the “average” dog parent in Dr. Serpell’s database provided the first scientific insights into how these dogs behave.

 Measuring the Trauma and Behavior of Hoarded Dogs

-Measuring a dog’s personality is a difficult task.
-Highlighted by the question of whether behavior on the day it is measured has any relationship to behavior on any other day?
+Measuring a dog’s personality is a difficult task, highlighted by the question of whether their behavior on the day it is measured has any relationship to their behavior on any other day.
 In other words, is a dog’s behavior at any given point in time actually a window into their personality?
-Dr. Serpell’s questionnaire, the Canine Behavioral Assessment & Research Questionnaire (C-BARQ), addresses this by asking the dog’s owner — the person who knows the dog best — to supply the information.
+Dr. Serpell’s questionnaire, the Canine Behavioral Assessment & Research Questionnaire (C-BARQ), addresses this by asking the pet parent — the person who knows the dog best — to supply the information.
 The 100-item survey includes questions about the dog’s responses to specific situations, such as meeting unfamiliar dogs or visiting the veterinarian.
 Dr. Serpell’s team grouped the questions into related categories so that conclusions could be drawn about a dog’s general personality (e.g. excitability and train-ability) and behavior issues (e.g. stranger-directed aggression and dog-directed aggression).

 In order for McMillan to be able to help potential adopters of hoarded dogs know what to expect, he needed to make comparisons.
 But this proved to be somewhat trickier — determining the ways in which these dogs’ behavior differed from the behavior of normal dogs first required a definition of “normal.”
 What is a normal dog?
 How likely is it that any dog will have aggression problems toward other dogs, and how much more likely is it that a dog from a hoarding situation will display aggression?
 To find out, Dr. Serpell queried the C-BARQ database, which — when compared to American Veterinary Medical Association surveys — appears to provide a good representation of the variety of dogs living in U.S. homes.